agilira/argus-provider-redis/README.md

 ## Compatibility and Support

-argus-provider-redis is designed to work with Consul 9+ and follows Long-Term Support guidelines to ensure consistent performance across production deployments.
+argus-provider-redis is designed to work with Redis 9+ and follows Long-Term Support guidelines to ensure consistent performance across production deployments.

 ## Installation